carpentries/commons/about-carpentries/about-carpentries.md

 ------------

 ### What are the Carpentries?

-Software Carpentry and Data Carpentry are non-profit volunteer organizations who teach essential computing and data skills.
+Software Carpentry (SWC) and Data Carpentry (DC) are two programs of The Carpentries (a fiscally sponsored project of Community Initiatives).
+We teach essential computing and data skills.
 We exist because the skills needed to do computational, data-intensive research are not part of basic research training in most disciplines.

 ### About Software Carpentry